FIVE MOST SURPRISING FINDS

 Why They Left

-The reasons Black parents chose to remove their children from the public school system are documented in survey after survey, and they are not the reasons the educational establishment wants to hear.
-The establishment wants the story to be about pandemic logistics — school closures, childcare difficulties, the temporary disruption of a system that would naturally restore itself once the crisis passed.
-That story is comforting because it implies the exodus was circumstantial rather than judgmental.
+The reasons Black parents chose to remove their children from public schools are documented in survey after survey.
+They are not the reasons the educational establishment wants to hear.
+The establishment wants the story to be about pandemic logistics — school closures, childcare problems, the temporary disruption of a system that would naturally restore itself.
+That story is comforting because it implies the exodus was circumstantial, not judgmental.
 It was not.

 The rate of Black households homeschooling their children exploded from 3.3% to 16.1% in just six months during 2020 — a nearly fivefold increase and the fastest demographic shift in American educational history.